neurathsboat/posts-glmm-examples/index.md

 We can now evaluate the model.
-I will first plot the effect of the variable `temp` on `nSpikes` for different combinations of the other two variables, stim and area, with independent Poisson regression fits overlaid for each combination, to indicate whether there is any trend in the data.
+I will first plot the effect of the variable `temp` on `nSpikes` for different combinations of the other two variables, `stim` and `area`, with independent Poisson regression fits overlaid for each combination, to indicate whether there is any trend in the data.